 Our vibrant family community is supportive, soulful and welcoming.
-We are LGBT and straight together, partnered and single, come from a wide range of religious backgrounds, and are every color of the human rainbow.
+We are LGBTQ+ and straight together, partnered and single, come from a wide range of religious backgrounds, and are every color of the human rainbow.
 Together we create a unique spiritual community where we share and explore our paths as parents, partners and families.
 We hope you’ll join us at some of our upcoming activities for families.
 If you are new, here’s some info to help you plan your visit.
 (Of course, the Covid pandemic has restricted some of our activities, so check The Week Ahead for what is happening currently.)

 Activities for Families

 All Ages Worship services are a special time for our community to gather to share story, song, praise, and presence among the generations.
 Worship engages our minds and hearts and bodies with wisdom from the world’s religions, the words and deeds of prophetic and poetic women and men, experiences of life’s twists and turns, and transcending mystery and wonder.

 Families in Action: Our community provides regular opportunities for our families to live out their values.
 These include serving meals at the Greater Richmond Interfaith Program (GRIP) shelter for homeless families, organizing food drives, Coastal Cleanups, witnessing for immigrant rights, and others.